Liam Ridley: Appearances

 Huber first appeared in the 2018 episode "Our Turn Now", in which Liam meets and marries Atlanta energy heiress Fallon Carrington to thwart tech billionaire Jeff Colby's plot against her.
 He recurred on Dynasty for the first two seasons, never sure how long he would be kept around.
 It was announced in October 2019 that Huber had been promoted to a series regular for season three.
 He said that being put on contract with the show was unexpected, and that he was testing for a role on an upcoming NYPD Blue reboot when the offer was made during filming of season two.
 Huber said, "people really love our chemistry and me as a love interest on the show, so I think that's why it stuck."
-Liam is the first series regular role in the remake not based on a character from the original series, and the character is Huber's first series regular role.
+Liam is the only series regular role in the remake not based on a character from the original series, and the character is Huber's first series regular role.